 100% financing home loans for new and repeat home buyers

-100% financing home loans are mortgages that finance the entire purchase price of a home, eliminating the need for a down payment.
-New and repeat home buyers are eligible for 100% financing through nationwide government-sponsored programs.
+One hundred percent financing home loans are mortgages that finance the entire purchase price of a home, eliminating the need for a down payment.
+New and repeat home buyers may be eligible for 100% financing through nationwide government-sponsored programs.

 You bet they do.
-And there’s a good chance that you qualify.
+And many home buyers can qualify.

 Never thought you could buy a home because of tough down payment requirements?
 Well, a number of mortgage options are available that allow you to finance 100% of the purchase price.